 Foundation appeared to be in overall satisfactory condition.
 Foundation walls were covered/partially covered with paneling/drywall/insulation and were not visible.
 No representation can be made to the conditions of the covered/partially covered walls.
 Floor appeared to be in overall satisfactory condition.
 No active seepage visible at the time of the inspection.
 No representation can be made to future leaking of the basement walls.
-A handrailing is needed for safety for the basement stairwell.
+Recommend extending the sump pump drain line on the exterior of the home to ensure proper water drainage away from the foundation.